timothystone/soap-client/README.md

 Implemented private static methods for clarity of the Get and Create Orders exercises.

+**Question**

+The Spring Initializr provides an annotated `@SpringBootApplication` with a `main()` method.
+There are likely advantages to this class that are not detailed in the Section.

 ## Lesson 100 — Flow, and the Service Provide Mechanism

 ## Lesson 101 — Section Summary